We are a PB4L School

 · It is an expectation that students at Stanmore Bay School will demonstrate positive behaviours and encourage others to do the same.

 · Teachers will also acknowledge students who are demonstrating positive behaviours by recording the positive behaviour on the ‘data collection form’ (in the comment box at the bottom).
-Teachers are asked to acknowledge these students as part of their Class Dojo.
-These will then be entered onto EDGE as a positive behaviour.
+Teachers are asked to acknowledge these students as part of their Hero communications.
+These will then be entered onto Hero as a positive behaviour.
 Names will be drawn from each whanau group and acknowledged in whole school assemblies with a certificate.

 What is School Wide PB4L?

 PB4L School-wide is about teaching behaviour, just as we teach other subjects.

 “ If a student does not know how to read, we teach

 If a student does not know how to swim, we teach

 If a student does not know how to multiply, we teach

 If a student does not know how to behave, we ......”

 Preventing and correcting misbehaviour focuses on how to help children learn to behave through teaching rather than through punishment.